jaen15marcos/Coporate-Fin/README.md

 # Coporate-Fin
-Projects focusing on Traditional Finance
+Projects focusing on Traditional Finance, and Consulting